vlovgr/ciris/readme.md

 [![Travis](https://img.shields.io/travis/vlovgr/ciris/master.svg)](https://travis-ci.org/vlovgr/ciris) [![Codecov](https://img.shields.io/codecov/c/github/vlovgr/ciris.svg)](https://codecov.io/gh/vlovgr/ciris) [![Gitter](https://img.shields.io/gitter/room/vlovgr/ciris.svg?colorB=4db798)](https://gitter.im/vlovgr/ciris) [![Version](https://img.shields.io/maven-central/v/is.cir/ciris-core_2.12.svg?color=blue&label=version)](https://index.scala-lang.org/vlovgr/ciris) [![Documentation](https://img.shields.io/maven-central/v/is.cir/ciris-core_2.12.svg?color=blue&label=docs)](https://www.javadoc.io/doc/is.cir/ciris-core_2.12)

 ## Ciris
-Lightweight, extensible, and validated configuration loading in [Scala][scala].
+Lightweight, extensible, and validated configuration loading in [Scala][scala] and [Scala.js][scalajs].
 The core library is dependency-free, while modules provide library integrations.

 ### Introduction
 Ciris encourages compile-time safety by defining as much as possible of your configurations in Scala.
 For the data which cannot reside in code, Ciris helps you to load and decode values, while dealing with errors.
 Validation is encoded by using appropriate data types, with available integrations to libraries such as [refined][refined] and [squants][squants] to support even more types.
 Configurations are typically modeled as case class hierarchies, but you are free to choose the model you see fit.

 ### Getting Started
-To get started with [SBT][sbt], simply add the following lines to your `build.sbt` file.
+To get started with [SBT][sbt], simply add the following lines to your `build.sbt` file:

 ```
 // Libraries are published for Scala 2.10, 2.11, 2.12
 libraryDependencies ++= Seq(
-  "is.cir" %% "ciris-core" % "0.1.2",
+  "is.cir" %% "ciris-core" % "0.2.0",
-  "is.cir" %% "ciris-enumeratum" % "0.1.2",
+  "is.cir" %% "ciris-enumeratum" % "0.2.0",
-  "is.cir" %% "ciris-refined" % "0.1.2",
+  "is.cir" %% "ciris-refined" % "0.2.0",
-  "is.cir" %% "ciris-squants" % "0.1.2"
+  "is.cir" %% "ciris-squants" % "0.2.0"
 )
 ```

+and make sure to replace `%%` with `%%%` if you are using Scala.js.

 The only required module is `ciris-core`, the rest are optional library integrations.